Varija22/Experiment-12/README.md

 The program successfully demonstrates the use of a **constructor** in C++ to initialize object data at the time of creation.
 It also shows how to define and use **member functions** to display object data.
 This is a foundational concept in object-oriented programming and forms the basis for more complex OOP designs.

+Program 2
+Aim:

+To implement a C++ program that uses a constructor defined inside the class to accept student details such as roll number, name, and fee, and display them using a member function.
+Tools Used:

+* Programming Language: C++
+* Compiler/Platform: Programiz

+Theory:

+This program demonstrates fundamental concepts of object-oriented programming in C++, particularly the use of constructors.
+A constructor is a special member function automatically called when an object is created, used here to initialize the student’s roll number, name, and fee.
+The program uses a character array to store the student's name and standard input/output streams for interaction.

+Algorithm:

+1. Start
+2. Define a class `student` with private data members: `rollno` (integer), `name` (character array), and `fee` (double).
+3. Define a constructor inside the class to prompt the user and accept inputs for roll number, name, and fee.
+4. Define a member function `display()` to print the stored student information.
+5. In the `main()` function:

+   * Create an object of class `student` which automatically calls the constructor.
+   * Call the `display()` method to display the student details.
+6. End

+ Conclusion:

+The program effectively illustrates the use of constructors defined inside a class to initialize data members at object creation.
+It also demonstrates basic input and output handling using character arrays and simple member functions in C++.
+This helps in structuring code better using object-oriented principles.